Public Health Improvement Process (PHIP)

 Working Together for a Healthy Boulder County

-Programs and projects to improve health in these focus areas are led by a multi-disciplinary team of experts, agency representatives, and people impacted by this health area.
-Please contact firstname.lastname@example.org for more information.
+The 2017 Community Health Assessment process identified mental health as the health focus for Boulder County Public Health and partner organizations for the next five years.
+Programs and projects to improve health in this area will be led by a multi-disciplinary team of experts, agency representatives, and people impacted by this health area.
+Please contact us for more information.

 Public Health Improvement Process Guiding Principles

-The impetus for selecting only three priority areas for the Public Health Improvement Process was to allow the community and BCPH to dive deep into key issues to make impactful change.
+The impetus for selecting only one priority areas for the Public Health Improvement Process was to allow the community and Boulder County Public Health to dive deep into key issues to make impactful change.

-Health Equity is integral to the Public Health Improvement Process.
+Health equity is integral to the Public Health Improvement Process.
 The process prioritizes indicators, interventions, strategies, and goals to improve health among those most impacted by specific health issues.
+The process also includes participation by people who are most impacted by the specific health issues in making decisions and designing solutions to improve health.

 Health Improvement Efforts Across the State & Nation